Neutral / cushion / high arch

 But overall I am happy with it and i think its a great shoe and for anybody looking for a new runner especially for indoor treadmill running this will get the job done and look great on feet.

 Updates to Adidas Pure Boost DPR LTD

-- For flexibility, the carbon rubber outsole was not made to be full-length.
+- For flexibility, the carbon rubber outsole on this running shoe was not made to be full-length.
 Instead, it has a Stretchweb design which allows unchallenging bending underfoot for an energized ride.
 Traction and grip on common surfaces were improved through the incorporation of tiny circular protrusions on the tread pattern.

-- The midsole of the Pure Boost DPR LTD is made with the signature Boost foam compound.
+- The midsole of the Pure Boost DPR LTD, same as with its original version the Pure Boost DPR is made with the signature Boost foam compound.
 It is one of Adidas’ prized cushioning technologies that’s made up of small granules of blown up TPU or thermoplastic polyurethane.
 It delivers durability, flexibility, and sufficient energy return.
 Also, the Boost midsole was designed to be wider on the forefoot to act as natural support during urban runs.